farouk-allani/eaglefi-docs-2/docs/swapping.md

 1. Navigate to **Swap** in main menu
 2. Connect your Massa Wallet
-3. Ensure sufficient balance for swap and gas fees
+3. Ensure sufficient balance for swap and enough MAS for gas fees

 <!-- ![Swap Access](screenshot-swap-access.png) -->